ReneDelgadoS/astro/README.md

 ## How to use

-The API has two endpoints.
+The API has one endpoint.

 - `/pictures`